lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 ## Finished?

-Once you've finished you can push this exercise and copy the content to the next exercise foler with this command:
+Once you've finished you can push this exercise and copy the content to the next exercise folder with this command:

 ```bash
 # Push to gihtub